 Instructions

-- Preheat oven to 300° F. with rack in centre of oven.
-Prepare a baking sheet with a silpat or a piece of parchment paper.
-(If you don't have either, be sure to grease your baking sheet.
+- Preheat oven to 300° F. (regular bake setting/not fan assisted) with rack in centre of oven.
+Prepare a baking sheet with a silicone baking mat (such as silpat) or a piece of parchment paper and set aside.
+(If you don't have either, be sure to grease your baking sheet well.

-- In a medium bowl, combine almonds, egg white, icing sugar and vanilla.
-Stir gently (so you don't crush almonduntil combined.
+- In a medium bowl, gently stir together the almonds, egg white, icing sugar and vanilla with a rubber spatula. *Stir gently so you don't crush the almonds.

-- Spoon 1-inch balls of mixture onto prepared baking sheet, about 4 inches apart.
+- Spoon 1-inch balls of the almond mixture onto the prepared baking sheet, placing them about 4 inches apart.
 Using you fingers or a fork, flatten the balls into 2 1/2 to 3-inch discs.
 (You can dip fingers/fork in to cold water if they are sticking).
-Try to avoid having gaps between the almonds and be sure that the cookies are fairly flattened, as pieces sticking up may cook more quickly/over-brown.
-Cookies don't spread much while baking, so it's ok if they're somewhat close after you flatten them.
-Try to keep at least an inch between though.
+Try to avoid having gaps between the almonds and be sure that the cookies are quite flat, as pieces of almond sticking up may cook more quickly and over-brown.
+The cookies don't spread much while baking, so it's ok if they're somewhat close after you flatten them.
+Try to keep at least an inch between though, if you can.

-- Bake in preheated oven for 20-25 minutes, or until golden brown.
-(Start checking at 20 minutes, so they don't over-brown.
-If you made your cookies smaller, they may be done in as little as 10-15 minutes, so be sure to check).
-Allow to sit on the baking sheet for 5 minutes, then remove to a cooling rack.
+- Bake in preheated oven for 20-25 minutes, or until golden brown. **Check the cookies regularly after about 10 minutes, so they don't over-brown.
+If you made your cookies smaller, or your oven runs hot, they may be done in as little as 10-15 minutes, so be sure to check often.
+Remove from oven and allow the cookies to sit on the baking sheet for 5 minutes, then remove to a cooling wire rack to cool completely before adding any chocolate.

 - Once cookies are cool, melt the chocolate for the bottom of your cookies first.
 Flip cookies over.
-Spoon a puddle of melted chocolate in to middle of cookie and, using the back of a spoon, spread it out to the edges of the back of the cookie.
-Allow to stand until the chocolate has set.
+Spoon a puddle of melted chocolate in to middle of cookie and, using a small pastry brush or the back of a spoon, spread it out to the edges of the back of the cookie.
+Allow to stand, chocolate-side up, until the chocolate has set on the bottom.

-- Once set, flip the cookies over, right side up.
+- Once the chocolate on the bottom is set, flip the cookies over, right side up.
 Melt the chocolate for the top of the cookies.
-Using a fork or a wire whisk dipped in to the melted chocolate, drizzle some over the top of the cookies.
+Using a fork or a wire whisk dipped in to the melted chocolate, drizzle some in a zigzag pattern over the top of the cookies.
 While the chocolate is still moist, sprinkle with a little bit of Fleur de Sel salt.
 Allow chocolate to set before storing cookies in an airtight container.

 Can these be frozen?
 Thank you.
 They look yummy and easy to make as a part of other desserts for parties..